 - The NAHB/Wells Fargo Housing Opportunity Index: Regional Listing, Sorted Alphabetically

 On the cost side, NAHB receives every month a CD of sales transaction records from CoreLogic.
 The data include information on state, county, date of sale, and sales price of homes sold.
 The monthly principal and interest that an owner would pay is based on the assumption of a 30 year fixed rate mortgage, with a loan for 90 percent of the sales price (i.e., 10 percent downpayment).
-The interest rate is a weighted average of fixed and adjustable rates during that quarter, as reported by the Federal Housing Finance Agency.
+The interest rate is an average of the 30-year fixed effective rate from Freddie Mac’s Primary Mortgage Market Survey during that quarter.
 In addition to principal and interest, cost also includes estimated property taxes and property insurance for that home.
 This is based on metropolitan estimates of tax and insurance rates from the the most recent American Community Survey.
 Mortgage insurance is not currently a component of the HOI.

 Therefore, for each record, there is an estimated monthly cost and available income share.
 The HOI is the share of records in a metropolitan area for which the monthly income available for housing is at or above the monthly cost for that unit.